omniti-labs/mimeo/doc/mimeo.md

  * p_dblink_id is the data_source_id from the dblink_mapping table for where the source table is located.
  * p_dest_table, an optional argument, is to set a custom destination table.
 Be sure to schema qualify it if needed.
  * p_index, an optional argument, sets whether to recreate all indexes that exist on the source table on the destination.
 Defaults to true.
 Note this is only applies during replication setup.
 Future index changes on the source will not be propagated.
  * p_filter, an optional argument, is a text array list that can be used to designate only specific columns that should be used for replication.
+Be aware that if this option is used, indexes cannot be replicated from the source because there is currently no easy way to determine all types of indexes that may be affected by the columns that are excluded.
  * p_condition, an optional argument, is used to set criteria for specific rows that should be replicated.
 See additional notes in **About** section above.
  * p_sequences, an optional argument, is a text array list of schema qualified sequences used as default values in the destination table.
 This maker function does NOT automatically pull sequences from the source database.
 If you require that sequences exist on the destination, you'll have to create them and alter the table manually.
 This option provides an easy way to add them if your destination table exists and already has sequences.
 The maker function will not reset them.
 Run the refresh function to have them reset.
  * p_pulldata, an optional argument, allows you to control if data is pulled as part of the setup.
 Set to 'false' to configure replication with no initial data.